Rangi42/polishedcrystal/FAQ.md

 ### Where do I get the legendary Pokémon?

 * Articuno is in the Seafoam Islands.
-* Zapdos is above the Power Plant after you fix the generator.
+* Zapdos is on the roof of Rock Tunnel.
 * Moltres is inside Cinnabar Volcano.
 * Their Galarian counterparts can be found by summoning them to the great cherry tree in Cherrygrove Bay.
 In order to do this, you need Lures which you can obtain from battles in the old Rocket Hideout in Celadon City.
 * Raikou and Entei are roaming Johto after you awaken them.